 The method team tested the method on pigs only.
 It consists of connecting an animal to a pump that perfuses its body with an artificial blood substitute, containing oxygen and a mixture of other chemicals to prevent cell death and promote repair processes.

-"We have shown that cells don't die as quickly as we thought, which opens up new possibilities for intervention.
-We can get cells not to die," he says.
-Zvonimir Vrselja of the Yale School of Medicine.
+“We have shown that cells do not die as quickly as we thought, which opens up new possibilities for intervention.
+We can convince cells not to die,” he says Zvonimir Vrselja of the Yale School of Medicine.

 Currently, people whose heart is collapsing can be linked to heart-lung machines, which oxygenate the blood, remove carbon dioxide and pump it back into the body.

-But if a person's heart stops while they are out of a hospital, their cells and organs deteriorate rapidly from a lack of oxygen.
+But if a person's heart stops while they are outside a hospital, their cells and organs deteriorate rapidly from lack of oxygen.
 His chances of survival plummet.
 The blood becomes more acidic due to the accumulation of CO2 and many harmful substances are released.

 Artificial blood, a new perspective

-The new system, called OrganEx (we introduced it briefly in this post), dilutes the animal's blood in a 1 to 1 ratio with an oxygen-carrying artificial blood substitute, has the right acidity and the right levels of electrolytes and other biochemicals.
-In addition, 13 drugs are added to the compound.
+The new system, called OrganEx (we introduced it briefly in this post), dilutes the animal's blood in a 1-to-1 ratio with an artificial blood substitute that carries oxygen, has the right acidity, and the right levels of electrolytes and other biochemicals.
+13 drugs are also added to the compound.

 These are existing or experimental drugs.
 These include compounds that thin the blood to prevent small blood vessels from being blocked by clots, drugs that block a cell death process called necroptosis, and others that have anti-inflammatory effects.

 The blood substitute is also an unusual compound because it does not contain red blood cells, which normally carry oxygen bound to a protein called hemoglobin.
-Instead, the fluid contains a compound called Hemopure, a form of hemoglobin obtained from cow's blood.
+The fluid instead contains a compound called Hemopure, a form of hemoglobin obtained from cow blood.

 In 2019, Vrselja and her team reported that their system was capable of reverse signs of cell death when connected to pig brains, four hours after their beheading.
-In the latest study, we wanted to see if the fluid could help reverse the damage that occurs in other organs after death.
-This is why it was tested on whole bodies.
+In the latest study, they wanted to see whether the fluid could help reverse damage that occurs in other organs after death.
+For this reason it was tested on whole bodies.

 The procedure